 Lesson: Avoid jambs and late deliveries by scheduling picking waves to align with carrier picking up times.

 This is something most companies wish will just disappear!
 However, returns are an intricate part of most businesses, and alas, the volume of returns is growing for many organisations – mainly due to the e-commerce revolution.
-Alarmingly, much of returns for many firms is for just one item at a time.
+Alarmingly, most return orders for many firms is for just one item at a time.

 The complexity around handling returns mandates the following rules: